 Internal Collection Dynamic Applications collect data by executing one or more blocks of Python code, called snippets.
-The ScienceLogic platform passes credential and other configuration information to the snippet, and at the end of execution, the snippet must pass collected data back to the platform.
+SL1 passes credential and other configuration information to the snippet, and at the end of execution, the snippet must pass collected data back to SL1.
 The Dynamic Application developer defines snippet code that collects data and processes data.